T20X/notes/asm.md

 GS is commonly used as a pointer to a thread local storage (TLS)

+if you write to EAX (any other 32 bit register), it would zero our remaning bit in RAX (any other 64 bit register)

  RIP register
   .
 It is a 64-bit register, which always stores an address of the **next** instruction to be executed.
 Branching instructions (e.g., jmp) are in fact modifying it.
 So, every time any instruction is being executed, rip stores the address of the next instruction to be execute